 Course Summary

-With the enormous growth in international commerce over the last few decades knowledge of international commercial law has become an essential element of legal practice in all major law firms.
+With the enormous growth in international commerce over the last few decades, knowledge of international commercial law has become an essential element of legal practice in all major law firms.
+The programme is also especially relevant to those seeking opportunities in the commercial world.

 College Link